borkard/MechaCar_Statistical_Analysis/README.md

 # MechaCar_Statistical_Analysis

 ## Linear Regression to Predict MPG
 The screenshot below shows the results of producing a linear regression model to predict MPG from the MechaCar_mpg dataset using the variables of vehicle length, vehicle weight, spoiler angle, ground clearance, and AWD.
 Of these variables, vehicle length and ground clearance provided a non-random amount of variance to the mpg values in the dataset, as shown by their low p-values.
-**The slope of the linear model *is/is not* considered to be zero because ...**
-**This model does not predict mpg of MechaCar prototypes effectively because...**
+The slope of the linear model is not considered to be zero because the estimates for all coefficients are not zero.
+This model predicts the mpg of MechaCar protoypes effectively because the Adjusted R-squared reflects that ~68.25% of the variation within mpg is explained by the coefficients.

 ### Linear Regression to Predict MPG
 ![linear_regression_summary](https://github.com/borkard/MechaCar_Statistical_Analysis/blob/main/Images/linear_regression_summary.PNG)